ryandata/camgdp_docsy/content/en/docs/CAMGDP_07_29.md

 2.2 [Women, Business, and the Law Reports] (https://wbl.worldbank.org/en/reports) Annual report measuring the laws and regulations that affect women’s economic opportunity in 190 economies, including Kazakhstan.
 Reports are available in English.
-Methodology section is available on the website and is based on feedback of “more than 2,000 respondents” which includes local experts on family, labor, and criminal law, including lawyers, judges, academics, and civil society.
+Methodology section is available on the website and is based on feedback of "more than 2,000 respondents" which includes local experts on family, labor, and criminal law, including lawyers, judges, academics, and civil society.
 It is unclear whether the questionnaires sent out to experts are in English, Russian, or Kazakh languages.

 3. [World Value Survey] (https://www.worldvaluessurvey.org/WVSOnline.jsp)
 Studies social, political, economic, religious and cultural values.
 Kazakhstan is included in waves 6 (2010-2014) and 7 (2017-2020).